shaik1002/biggitlabbomb/doc/ci/runners/configure_runners.md

 If you need to manually update the runner authentication token, you can run a command to [reset the token](https://docs.gitlab.com/runner/commands/#gitlab-runner-reset-token).

-### Reset the runner configuration authentication token
+### Reset the runner authentication token

-If a runner's authentication token is exposed, an attacker could use it to [clone the runner](https://docs.gitlab.com/runner/security/#cloning-a-runner).
+If a runner authentication token is revealed, an attacker could use the token to [clone a runner](https://docs.gitlab.com/runner/security/#cloning-a-runner).

-To reset the runner configuration authentication token:
+To reset the runner authentication token:

 1. Delete the runner:
    - [Delete an instance runner](runners_scope.md#delete-instance-runners).